Complete rules of Physics Brawl Online

 • By registering for the competition, each team agrees to follow the Rules of Conduct and these Rules of Physics Brawl Online and confirms they have made themselves acquainted with them.

-• A team consists of 1-5 members.
+• A team consists of 1-5 competitors.

-• Each contestant can compete in one category only and be a member of only one team (see Designation into Categories).
+• Each contestant can compete in only one category and be a member of only one team (see Designation into Categories).

 PARTICIPATING IN THE COMPETITION